 Start by determining what’s important to you.

-How To Choose A Hotel
+How To Choose A Hotel – Step by Step Guide

 1. Read hotel reviews.

 Standalone boutique hotels are great when you’re out exploring the city most of the time.
-But I generally prefer hotels that are part of renowned hotel chains.
+But many prefer hotels that are part of renowned hotel chains.
 Aside from the added security, I also enjoy being a member of their loyalty programs.
 Reward points (especially if you’re a frequent traveler) may be converted to discounts and room upgrades!
 Other perks may include early check-in and late check-out.

-4. Check the hotel’s facilities.
+3. Check the hotel’s facilities.

 Don’t forget to check the hotel facilities as well.
 Do they have a gym, a pool, a restaurant, a spa, room service?
 Ask your hotel if these are available.
 Some may be under construction during your visit.

-6. Study the fine print.
+6. Double check the fine print.